The Ultimate Guide to Quartz Kitchen Countertops

 The design options for quartz countertops appear to be endless.
 Some are intended to resemble granite or marble, while others are intended to resemble nothing else.
 Light and simple patterns are common, but quartz tops truly shine in deep colours and intricate designs.

-When you combine their excellent (though not always perfect) seam-hiding properties with their ability to be fully customized, you have a countertop material that can be ideal for any kitchen.
+When you combine their excellent (though not always perfect) seam-hiding properties with their ability to be fully customised, you have a countertop material that can be ideal for any kitchen.

 QUARTZ COUNTERTOPS VS GRANITE